Jakubkkk12/network_labs/DMVPN/DMVPN_05/readme.md

 - IPv4 and IPv6 addressing,
 - Underlay routing
-- FVRF on H and RB routers
+- FVRF on H and BR routers

 ## 🧪 Environment